qzc438/ontology-llm/DOCKER.md

 ./start.sh --cpu        # ignore the card
 ```

-It says which it chose, and if the driver is there but Docker cannot hand the
+It says which it chose.
+If the driver is there but Docker cannot hand the card
-card over it says that too, and starts on the CPU rather than not starting.
+over, it says that too and starts on the CPU rather than not starting at all.

 To skip the detection and ask for the GPU directly: